grame-cncm/digraph/README.md

 It is made of two files:

-- `digraph.hpp` the digraph class
+- `digraph.hh` the digraph class
-- `digraphop.hpp` some operations on digraphs
+- `digraphop.hh` some operations on digraphs

 ## Building a digraph
 A **digraph** is a directed graph.
 It is composed of a set of nodes `{n_1,n_2,...}` and a set of connections (i.e. arrows) between these nodes `{(n_i -d-> n_j),...}`.